Mariano Rivera: Legacy

 In addition to his strong regular season numbers, Rivera excelled in the postseason, recording an 8–1 win–loss record and a 0.76 WHIP.
-He holds numerous postseason records, including lowest career ERA (minimum 30 innings pitched) (0.70), most saves (42), most consecutive scoreless innings pitched (33 1/3), most consecutive save opportunities converted (23), and most games pitched (96).
+He holds numerous postseason records, including lowest career ERA among players with a minimum of 30 innings pitched (0.70), most saves (42), most consecutive scoreless innings pitched (33 1/3), most consecutive save opportunities converted (23), and most games pitched (96).
 He saved more than twice as many postseason games as any other pitcher; Kenley Jansen, with 20, has the next-highest total.
-In an oft-cited statistic, more people have walked on the moon (12) than have scored an earned run against Rivera in the postseason (11).
+In an oft-cited statistic, more people have walked on the Moon (12) than have scored an earned run against Rivera in the postseason (11).
 Joe Torre, who was the Yankees' manager for most of Rivera's career, said: "Let's face it.
 The regular season for Mo is great, but that's the cupcakes and the ice cream.
 What separates him from everybody else is what he's done in the postseason."
-Rivera's dominance in the postseason often led to him being utilized for two-inning appearances, as he saved a record 14 postseason games in this manner—more than all other relievers combined during his career.
-He ranks first all time in win probability added in the postseason with 11.7, nearly three times the total of the next-closest player.
+Rivera's dominance in the postseason often led to him being utilized for two-inning appearances, as he saved a record 14 postseason games in this manner—more than all other MLB relievers combined while he was an active player.
+He ranks first all time in win probability added (WPA) in the postseason with 11.7, nearly three times the total of the next-closest player.
+He also ranks first all time in championship WPA in the postseason (183, or 1.83), meaning his performance alone added nearly two World Series championships to the Yankees.
 In a 2009 ESPN.com poll, Rivera was voted one of the top five postseason players in MLB history.
 Neil Greenberg of The Washington Post ranked him the most "clutch" player in MLB postseason history.